rolandpeelen/melange-pancake/README.md

 ```

 #### All the way...
-Given some of the above elements, and the nesting of these lenses, it will give
+Given some of the above elements, and the ability to compose lenses, it will give
 you the ability to do some pretty powerfull stuff...

 ```reason